Source: Eco-terrorist Video:

 She slips from her hiding spot, skulking in the shadows beneath the gigantic digger.
 She stops, hiding in the darkness and pans the recorder to the gantry, zooming in on her team.
 She tiptoes toward the darkness of the slope.
 The camera dangles, watching her feet throughout her quick ascent of the ridge.
 At the top, the recorder turns back to the bright lights of the digging machine.
 Toward the other end of the crater, aircraft lights flash.
 The digger crew loads the commandos on the platform, lining them up, beside each other.

 A white armband marks where Mary’s arm is missing.
-One of the crew tosses the detached arm on her chest, “Treat her arm with respect, animal.
+A crewmember tosses the detached arm on her chest, “Treat her arm with respect, animal.
 None of my team is moving.
 I hope they didn’t die.”

 An aircraft arrives to hover over the digger, lowering a rescue litter.
 The image zooms in on the access gantry to focus on the injured forms, documenting the operation.
 The digger crew drags three limp bodies into the litter and step away.